NateTheGreatt/bitECS/docs/Intro.md

 const targets = getRelationTargets(world, inventory, Contains); // Returns [gold, silver]
 ```

-### Relationship wildcards
+### Relationship Wildcards

-When querying for relationship pairs, it is often useful to be able to find all instances for a given relationship or target.
-To accomplish this, you can use wildcard expressions:
+When querying for relationship pairs, it is often useful to be able to find all instances for a given relationship or target. `'*'` or `Wildcard` can be used to to accomplish this.

 ```ts
 const gold = addEntity(world)